Mor Çatı Foundation: Help center

-Volunteer work

-Anyone can support Mor Çatı foundation and the feminist movement by being volunteers.
-The only pre-requisites are attending to the meetings and workshops.
-These meeting and workshops are aiming to raise awareness about domestic violence.

-Psychological support

-Psychological counseling is provided at Mor Çatı to overcome the hopelessness, guilt, shame and fear that come with experiencing violence and to create new life options.
-Conducting spiritual studies is important for women and children in terms of being recognized, seen, heard and providing a safe space.
-First of all, it is expected that everyone working in this field will not believe that any woman provokes violence or deserves it.
-In short, psychologists who will support women who are subjected to violence should have a female perspective.

-Legal support

-The big majority of women who are subjected to violence do not know their legal rights and how to use them.
-These needs of women are met with the legal consultancy provided by our volunteer lawyers.
-Women are informed about which laws they can benefit from when they are subjected to violence, what legal path and process they should follow, and how they can access free legal support if they are financially inadequate.
-A very common situation in the field of law is that even the positive provisions in existing laws cannot be implemented due to the non-female approach of the implementers.
-Therefore, it is of great importance for legal consultants to have a female perspective.
+Those subjected to violence do not always know their legal rights and how to use them.
+These needs are met with the legal consultancy provided by volunteer lawyers.
+Women are informed about which laws they can benefit from when they are subjected to violence, what legal process they should follow.
+A common situation in law is that the positive provisions in existing laws cannot be implemented due to the non-female approach of the implementers.
+It important for legal consultants to have a female perspective.

 Shelters

-Shelters are places where women exposed to male violence can stay with their children and receive the social, psychological, legal, etc. support they need to build an independent life away from violence.
-Mor Çatı has carried out 3 separate shelter projects to this day and provided shelter support to over 1000 women and children.
+Shelters house victims and their children.
+There they can receive the social, psychological, legal, support they may need to build an independent life of violence.
+Mor Çatı has three separate shelter projects and provided support to over 1000 women and children.
 The first of these was carried out between 1995 and 1998 being the first independent women's shelter in Istanbul.
 Mor Çatı has been continuing its independent shelter activities since March 2009 with the support it receives from organizations and sponsors such as municipalities and the European Commission.

 Workshops

-Sharing the knowledge and experiences gained through solidarity with women, creating awareness, and promoting feminist methods in combating violence against women are some of Mor Çatı's fundamental goals.
-This sharing and transmission of experiences takes place through various workshops.
-To become a Mor Çatı volunteer, everyone must first and foremost attend our volunteer workshop.
-These workshops are given to public institutions such as bar associations and municipalities for the sharing of knowledge and experience.
+Sharing the knowledge and experiences gained through solidarity with women, creating awareness, and promoting feminist methods in combating violence against women are Mor Çatı's main goals.
+Much of this happens through workshops.
+These workshops are given to public institutions such as bar associations and municipalities for sharing knowledge and experiences.
 The number of workshops held jointly with other women's options is close to 100.